Local Attractions, Places to eat and much more...What's around us? Where to eat and explore? Just some suggestions...

 The Carpenters Arms, Fangfoss is our local and only a couple of minutes walk from the cottages so no need for the car.
 It always has a great atmosphere, good locally sourced, home cooked food, Black Sheep on tap and a children's play area in the secure garden - what more could you want?

 The Gold Cup Inn is an attractive, historic, family run, country pub situated in the village of Low Catton, 3 miles for Bricknell Cottages, with a large car parking area.

-Located in the Old Engine House on the edge of York's Museum Gardens in a riverside setting close to the historic Lendal Bridge, The Star Inn The City has an enviable position, which we aim to match with the best produce God's Own Country has to offer and genuine Yorkshire hospitality for the 'whole package'.
+Located in the Old Engine House on the edge of York's Museum Gardens in a riverside setting close to the historic Lendal Bridge, The Star Inn The City has an enviable position, which they aim to match with the best produce God's Own Country has to offer and genuine Yorkshire hospitality for the 'whole package'.

 Things to do in Yorkshire